Mapping Immigrant Literacy Practices and Identity Construction in South Africa

-Increasingly, education systems must serve not only its country’s citizens, but immigrants and refugees from the world over who are entering host countries for a variety of reasons: to escape war-torn countries, to provide a better lite for their families, to access better education, for employment and health care opportunities, and to engage in business.
+Increasingly, education systems must serve not only its country’s citizens, but immigrants and refugees from the world over who are entering host countries for a variety of reasons: to escape war-torn countries, to provide a better life for their families, to access better education, for employment and health care opportunities, and to engage in business.
 This book sets Out to explore across various sites immigrant youth’s early encounters with literacy and the implications of these encounters for their careers as readers and writers, in- and out of school.
 Given the vast gulf between children who flourish and those who do not, the book further sets out to investigate potential collaborations between and implications of formal classrooms and informal learning that has the potential to flourish in a range of out-of-school settings.
 Through multiple case studies, the authors conduct interviews with immigrant parents, children, and their teachers, as well conduct observations in classrooms and homes.
 Further, the work aims to explore possibilities around how literacy research can help us re-think and re-contextualise literacy teaching and learning across a range of contexts, as well as their implications for curriculum and pedagogy.

-Leila Kajee is Professor in the Faculty of Education at the University of Johannesburg in South Africa.
+Leila Kajee is a Professor in the Faculty of Education at the University of Johannesburg in South Africa.
 Her research interests include Language and Literacies, through sociocultural, postcolonial and critical lenses.
 She also teaches Language and Literacies to undergraduate and postgraduate students in the Faculty of Education.
 She has written a range of articles in the field, as well as read papers at several local and international conferences.

 ISBN 978 2 38234 095 0